 Maybe.
-Most television actors don't live like royalty off their royalties -- but some make a decent living.
-"Royalties" are referred to as "residuals" in the television world.
-A residual is a payment an actor is due when a show plays in reruns or is sold to syndication, released on DVD or streamed online [source: SAG-AFTRA].
-Calculating residuals is a tricky business, one that the TV industry leaves to its trade union, SAG-AFTRA.
-Much like BMI or ASCAP in the music world, SAG-AFTRA collects and pays out any residuals that are due to members.
+Most television actors don't live like royalty off their royalties — but some make a decent living.
+Royalties are referred to as "residuals" in the television world.
+A residual is a payment an actor is due when a show plays in reruns or is sold to syndication, released on DVD or streamed online.
+Calculating residuals is a tricky business, one that the TV industry leaves to its trade union, Screen Actors Guild-American Federation of Television and Radio Artists (SAG-AFTRA).
+Much like BMI or American Society of Composers, Authors and Publishers in the music world, SAG-AFTRA collects and pays out any residuals that are due to members.

 SAG-AFTRA calculates residuals based on formulas that consider an actor's contract, time spent on the production, the production type and the market where the show appears.
 The amount paid out decreases after each rerun — so by the 13th rerun, the amount has decreased to 5 percent of the original fee the actor was paid for her appearance in an episode.
 This 5 percent will be paid every time an episode is run forever.
 In general, only "principal performers" receive residuals [source: Andres].
 Background actors or "extras" (random storm troopers on "The Mandalorian," for instance) do not usually receive residuals.